-Our friend Alexis V. asked us for some dinosaur math — and as luck would have it, there’s big news about those big old reptiles!
-Just last week scientists in Scotland found a big patch of dinosaur footprints from 161 million years ago.
+Our friend Alexis V. asked us for some dinosaur math — and if you look under your feet, you just might find some!
+Scientists in Scotland found a big patch of dinosaur footprints from 161 million years ago.
 The holes in the ground were “fossilized,” meaning they had turned to rock, so they never changed shape.
 The scientists think the tracks were made by Cetiosaurus, a dinosaur about 50 feet long, with its tail more than half that length.
 Just to understand how huge they were: look at your thigh, the part of your leg from your hip to your knee.
 That same leg bone on Cetiosaurus was 6 feet tall! and the whole animal weighed more than 12 tons, as much as 2-3 elephants put together.
 We don’t have dinosaurs thrashing around on Earth anymore, but as we find more of these fossils, we can learn more and more about them.

 Wee ones: If you see 9 dinosaur footprints, what numbers do you say to count them?